kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

   // Indicates whether the CO allows the SP to update the topology
   // as a part of the modification. bool allow_topology_updates = 4;

-  // Specifies where (regions, zones, racks, etc.) the
-  // volume MUST be accessible from after modification.
-  // COs SHALL only specify topological accessibility
-  // information supported by the SP.
-  // This field is OPTIONAL.
-  // This field SHALL NOT be specified unless the SP has the
-  // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability, the
-  // MODIFY_VOLUME_TOPOLOGY controller capability and
-  // allow_topology_updates is set to true.
-  // If this field is not specified and the SP has the
-  // VOLUME_ACCESSIBILITY_CONSTRAINTS plugin capability, the
-  // MODIFY_VOLUME_TOPOLOGY controller capability and
-  // allow_topology_updates is set to true, the SP MAY
-  // modify the volume topology according to the mutable_parameters.
-  TopologyRequirement accessibility_requirements = 5;
 }

 message ControllerModifyVolumeResponse {